BrianHicks/elm-infra/README.md

 This is a problem scaling up, and we'll see if that changes in the future.
 For now, we're going to pretend it's stateless and add statefulness as needed.

+### `strip-www`

+Take www.somehost.com and turn it into somehost.com with a permanent (301) redirect with Nginx.
+It relies on a layer 7 proxy/routing layer to work correctly (specifically, only traffic to www.somehost.com should reach it.)

 ## Packer

 Packer: [packer.io](http://packer.io/).